TreeHacks/hackpack-ml/README.md

 # hackpack-ml

-Make and deploy ML hacks in PyTorch.
+Learn how to make and deploy ML hacks in PyTorch.

 ### Features
 This hackpack aims to make iterating on your models easy while also providing for quick integration into apps.